Brick Court Chambers

 Joanna practises across all areas of Chambers’ expertise.
 She joined chambers in July 2024 following the successful completion of her pupillage under the supervision of Malcolm Birdling, Edward Harrison and Richard Blakeley KC.
 Joanna qualified as a solicitor in Australia.
 Prior to coming to the bar, Joanna taught public law at the London School of Economics, and was a research assistant in commercial and common law at the Law Commission of England and Wales, examining issues raised by crypto-tokens and other crypto-assets.

-Joanna qualified as a solicitor in Australia.
-Prior to coming to the bar, Joanna was a research assistant in commercial and common law at the Law Commission of England and Wales, examining issues raised by crypto-tokens and other crypto-assets, and taught Public Law at the London School of Economics.
+Joanna was a research assistant in commercial and common law at the Law Commission of England and Wales, examining issues raised by crypto-tokens and other crypto-assets, and taught Public Law at the LSE.
+She worked for several years in human rights litigation focussed on online speech and digital privacy, and has particular experience in human rights litigation both in domestic proceedings and at the ECtHR.

 READ MORE M